 There has been different schools in Mooncoin over the years.
 When the landlords first took control of the lands they set up schools where a select few were given the privilege of attending.
 The landlord paid for these schools.
 Private schools were set up in the late 1700s, some run by the Catholic church, others fully private.
 At one stage there was Watt Murphy's school in Chapel Street, a parochial school on the New Road and a convent school for girls on the main street (not including the parocial schools in Carrigeen and Kilnaspic, and a private school in Cussana)

 In the late 1800s many schools opened around the parish.
 There was a separate boys school built in Mooncoin which replaced the school on Chapel st and another school which was open around the same time on the New Road.
 In addition there was the Presentation nuns run school.
-In Carrigeen, there was a separate boys and girls school.
-Clogga national school and Clonmore national school were open at the same time in 1888 (and closed on the same day in 1969).
-Their had been two schools in Clonmore during the century previously, established by the local protestant minister based in Clonmore House.
+In Carrigeen, there were separate boys and girls school.
+Clogga national school and Clonmore national school were open on the same day in September 1888 (and closed on the same day in 1969).
+There had been two schools in Clonmore during the century previously, established by the local protestant minister based in Clonmore House.
 Clogga school replaced the old Kilnaspic school which had closed down some years before.

 In late 1600s the penal laws where introduced by the British government who controlled Ireland at the time(after Protestant King William of Orange's victory over Catholic King James II of England).
 They prohibited the practice of the Catholic religion which most of the Irish people had as their faith at the time.
 The main purpose was to wipe out the Catholic faith within a generation or two.
 This policy actually worked well in England, at present just 10% of the population is Catholic.